2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

-The new physics seemed to ignore all cornerstones of the previously known exact science.
-While Einstein's opposition to quantum mechanics is nowadays often summarized in his famous ``God does not play dice'', in those days it was gradually becoming clear that much more is at stake than merely the determinism of classical physics.
-The novel ``uncertainty relations'', produced by Heisenberg (and stating that some ``incompatible'' properties such as position and momentum cannot be simultaneously known with arbitrary precision), seemed to be inevitably related to the proposed indeterminism.
+The novel ``uncertainty relations'', produced by Heisenberg \cor{-- stating that some mutually} ``incompatible'' properties such as position and momentum cannot be simultaneously known with arbitrary precision -- seemed to be inevitably related to the proposed indeterminism.
 These relations provided an intuitive rationale for why we cannot reduce uncertainties in our knowledge of physical systems and again recover determinism.
 Intuitively, due to them was impossible to ``track down'' all details of the present state of the system, and thus it was also impossible to precisely predict its future state - allowing only for making experimental predictions of statistical type.
 At least, this was intuition based on our classical understanding of systems and their properties - which, of course, implied that these properties are well defined per se, in spite that our knowledge of them might be quite vague.
 However, even here the positions of the two camps started to diverge.

 Indeed, it was not clear how to interpret the uncertainty relations themselves.
 It was one thing to accept that we are incapable to determine certain physical quantities with arbitrary precision, even to accept that the laws of physics happen to ``conspire'' in such a way that this turns out to be impossible in principle, that is, irrespective of our technological abilities and experimental skills.
 In particular, it seemed reasonable that the very act of measurement, which must involve some interaction with the object being measured, inescapably disturbs that object in an unpredictable fashion that leads to uncertainties.
 Einstein seemed quite ready to accept such a possibility, even if it would, in practice, preclude any prospect of determining precise properties of the systems and forever confine our experimental predictions to the mere computation of probabilities.
 We are imperfect creatures, and thus it is not inconceivable that our capacities, including those to gather (precise) data about the universe, are strictly limited.
 In this case, it is our imperfection and our problem.
 Universe (and systems themselves) certainly ``know'' their properties, and underlying objective reality must be well-defined, solid real.
 The uncertainty relations were in this view technical or epistemological limitations and had nothing to do with the true ontology, which remains to be described by a deeper, more complete theory than quantum mechanics.
 Consequently, Einstein maintained that deep down ``God does not play dice with the universe'', no matter how that might look to us.
 Even Heisenberg himself seemed to initially share this view of his own relations - as can be inferred from his analysis of what is nowadays known as Hesenberg's microscope \cite{HeisenbergMicroscope} (the position he soon after changed, under Bohr's influence \cite{HeisnbergAcceptingComplementarity}).